-Obtained data were fed into Ms-Excel and Statistical Package for Social Sciences (SPSS).
-Biomass and carbon content was estimated by using the following formulae.
+Obtained data were fed into MS-Excel and Statistical Package for Social Sciences (SPSS).
+Biomass and carbon content was estimated by using ANOVA and t-test.
+Analysis of variance (ANOVA) and t-test have been used to test the significance of different of mean biomass and mean biomass carbon content.

-Above ground tree carbon stock (AGTB)
+Aboveground tree carbon stock (AGTB)